How to fix Disk Utility not loading on Mac

 2. Quit conflicting software

-If updating your Mac didn't get Disk Utility back up and running, it's time to head to Activity Monitor.
+If updating your Mac didn't get Disk Utility back up and running, it's time to head to Activity Monitor and quit apps or processes.
 Here, you can see and check if any apps or programs that could be causing a conflict are running unknowingly in the background.
 Quit any unnecessary apps before attempting to open Disk Utility again; here's how:

 - Go to Finder > Applications > Utilities and open Activity Monitor.